© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Penhill Knights Templar preceptory and earlier field system at Temple Farm is a scheduled monument protected by Historic England under reference 1019232.
 View the official record →

-Penhill Knights Templar preceptory is a medieval religious estate located at Temple Farm in Yorkshire, England.
+Penhill Knights Templar preceptory is a scheduled ancient monument near Temple Farm in Yorkshire comprising the remains of a medieval religious settlement and associated field systems.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019232.

 Penhill Knights Templar preceptory and earlier field system at Temple Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019232.